Foxconn: United States

 Foxconn was also exempted by Governor Scott Walker from filing an environmental impact statement, prompting criticism from environmentalists.
 The plant was estimated to contribute significantly to air pollution in the region.
 Environmentalists criticised the decision to allow Foxconn to draw 7 e6USgal of water per day from Lake Michigan.
 Given water concerns, Foxconn is spending $30 million on zero liquid discharge technology.
 Foxconn is also required to replace wetlands at a higher ratio than other companies; Foxconn must restore 2 acres of wetland for every 1 acre disturbed instead of the ratio of 1.2 to 1 for other companies.

 As of 4 October 2017, Foxconn agreed to locate their plant in Mount Pleasant, Wisconsin, and broke ground for the plant 28 June 2018.
 President Trump was in attendance to promote American manufacturing.

 In January 2019, Foxconn said it was reconsidering its initial plans to manufacture LCD screens at the Wisconsin plant, citing high labour costs in the United States.
 Under a new agreement announced in April 2021, Foxconn will reduce its planned investment to $672 million with 1,454 new jobs.
 Tax credits available to the project were reduced to $8 million.
 In October 2021, Lordstown Motors announced a $250 million deal to sell a former GM plant to Foxconn, which would become a contract assembler for the company's Endurance pickup truck.
 The deal was completed in May 2022 for a final price of $230 million.
 It was announced Foxconn would also invest $50 million into the company through a purchase of common stock.

-Major customers

-The following list consists of Foxconn's present or past major customers.
-The list is provided in alphabetical order.

-Their country of origin or base of operations is in parentheses.